sdevipriya195/Devops_Learning/notes.md

 # Add parameters to the job
 -> Here we can dynamically add the parameters while configuration itself.
    Configuration -> General -> Select "The project is parameterized"-> Add Paramter(string parameter)-> Give name and default value-> Add something into the execution shell(eg: echo $FIRST_NAME $LASTNAME)->save-> Build with parameters-> Here we can use default parameters or we can change the parametrs and build it.
+   ## List parameter( choice parameter)
+      -> Here in the add parameters, we can see "Choice parameter", we can give different list of
+         options in the "default value" and during build, we can select any option from the list.
+   ## How to use boolean Paramter in scripts
+   -> Boolean parameter is when we tick the "default value", then it is true or else false So we can use this in the scripts like to check some conditions like true to false.
+Based on the condition, we can show the relevant statements.